List of 40 Famous Forests in India to visit

 Wayanad Wildlife Sanctuary In Muthanga Forest Wayanad Kerala

-Wayanad Wildlife Sanctuary In Muthanga Forest Wayanad, Kerala
+Wayanad Wildlife Sanctuary In Muthanga Forest, Wayanad, Kerala

 Where is Wayanad Wildlife Sanctuary Located